Lowell Boulevard Project Updates

 Paul Derda Rec Center (PDRC)

-Please plan on adding an extra 5-8 minutes to your trip as temporary lane closures, flagging and traffic back-ups should be expected through the summer.
+Please plan on adding an extra 5-8 minutes to your trip as temporary lane closures, flagging and traffic back-ups occur during irrigation installation.

 Tom Frost Parking lot relocation